bobaekang/poc-survival-alternative/README.md

 2. Fetches data from the source API endpoint
 3. Fit Kaplan-Meier estimator to data based on query string `?factor=xxx`
 4. Calculate p-value for log-rank test
+5. Create a risk table containing number of subjects at risk per year
-5. Serve survival estimates and p-value in JSON as response
+6. Serve results in JSON as response

 ## Using R